-The Daintree basin has an area of 2,107km2 with a high proportion of protected areas (56% natural/minimal use lands and 32% forestry).
-Remaining area consists of 7% grazing, 2% sugarcane, 1% urban and 2% other.
+The Daintree Basin has an area of 2,107km2 with a high proportion of protected areas (56% natural/minimal use lands and 32% forestry).
+The remaining area consists of 7% grazing, 2% sugarcane, 1% urban and 2% other.

 Steep mountains and hills dominate this basin, with a narrow coastal plain.
 The coastal lowland fringe is characterised by mangrove wetlands, sandy beaches and inshore fringing reefs.

 The majority of public and private land in the highlands is included in the Wet Tropics World Heritage Area, and there is a high level of tourism associated with the basins natural values.

 The Daintree Basin grade has remained ‘very good’ and the score increased from 82 to 85 since the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 Water quality reporting for the Daintree Basin commenced in 2017-18 with monitoring conducted at the Lower Daintree end-of-catchment site.
 The site is located within the mid-estuary water type and is tidally influenced during base-flows.
 Consequently, freshwater basin condition assessment was restricted to high flow water quality data.